qouteall/qouteall-blog/Cognitive-biases.md

 The price can grow not because people believe in the asset, but because the amount of people and money believing in the asset increases.
 Once that amount stop increasing, price tend to drop despite people believing.
 Profit can come from the expansion of believers.
 In this case, the asset is a [Veblen good](https://en.wikipedia.org/wiki/Veblen_good), where higher price induce more demand, until the limit is reached.

-Measuring people's belief by observing the people around you is inaccurate, because the people near you don't represent all people (representative bias).
+Measuring people's belief by observing the people around you is inaccurate, because the people near you don't necessarily represent all people (representative bias).

 Herd mentality is in some sense a kind of trend following strategy.
 If the trend is some new good technology then following is good regardless of early or late.
 However, for speculative financial assets, the price grow depends on new people and money entering, so most people will start following too late and cannot profit from it.

-Herd mentality is sometimes also called **bandwagon effect**.

 One similar effect, **in-group bias**: Favoring investments or opinions from people within one's own group or those who share similar characteristics.

 From the cultrual standpoint, herd mentality also facilitates collaboration and society stability.

 ### Mental accounting

 Mental accounting: Treating different parts of money differently, based on their source or intended use.